-Other assessment instruments include: the Scholastic Aptitude Test (SAT), taken by those students preparing for college entrance; the ACT, taken by a few students at Clay City High School for college admission; and the Preliminary Scholastic Aptitude Test (PSAT), which is taken by the majority of sophomore students.
+Other assessment instruments include the Scholastic Aptitude Test (SAT), taken by those students preparing for college entrance; the ACT, taken by a few students at

+Clay City High School for college admission; and the Preliminary Scholastic Aptitude Test (PSAT), which is taken by the majority of sophomore students.
 Students who do not meet certain score levels as sophomores must retake the PSAT as a junior (this replaces Accuplacer testing).
 The Armed Services Vocational Aptitude Battery (ASVAB) is administered to over 90% of our junior students during the fall semester.
 The ASVAB is a good measurement of career interests and personality profiles and is now an element that can be used to satisfy Graduation Pathways requirements.
-Advanced Placement (A.P.) tests are offered each spring in Calculus AB, English Language, U.S. History, and Physics, Government, and Statistics.
+Advanced Placement (A.P.) tests are offered each spring in Calculus AB, English Language Arts, U.S. History, and Physics, Government, and Statistics.

 Clay City Jr./Sr. High School continues to support and promote positive approaches to encourage good behavior.
-Clay City Jr./Sr. High School has implemented a system of "EEL Rewards" when students are "caught being good" displaying the character qualities of being respectful, responsible, honest, and successful students."EEL of the Week" is another feature that is designed to promote students being respectful, responsible, honest, and successful.
+Clay City Jr./Sr. High School has implemented a system of "EEL Rewards" when students are "caught being good" displaying the character qualities of being respectful, responsible, honest, and successful students.
+"EEL of the Week" is another feature that is designed to promote students being respectful, responsible, honest, and successful.

 An online program that allows students to "retake" failed classes (without it taking the place of another class), retake classes for G.P.A. improvement, credit accrual, etc. is the APEX Program, implemented for the 2010-2011 school year.
 This program has seen terrific results in several areas, including the graduation rate, flexibility for student scheduling, students staying on schedule for graduation after setbacks.
-The 2017-2018 school year alone saw students earn 146 credits through APEX, and the 2018-2019 school year saw 179 credits earned via APEX.
+Over the past three years, over 500 credits have been earned through the APEX Program.